jtmogen/semantisk-samhandling-ops-l/README.md

 ## Common Identifier Schemes

-This is not yet decided, but it a proposal to try and create some common identifier schemes that aid the construction of core entities when there is a clear ownehips related to the minting of identity. e.g. http://data.mats.no/livestock/cattle/{unique mats assigned id}
+This is not yet decided, but it a proposal to try and create some common identifier schemes that aid the construction of core entities when there is clear ownerships related to the minting of identity. e.g. http://data.mats.no/livestock/cattle/{unique mats assigned id}

+## MultiLingual Terms

+Every class and property class has identifiers and labels.
+Identifiers will be in english (well the prefix part - the rest is guid or some other non-human friendly value) to help with gaining wider adoption.
+But these classes can have labels and descriptions in many languages.
+We will ensure that all core classes have labels and descriptions in both Norwegian and English.